-Xalamol is used to lower raised pressure in the eye and to treat glaucoma.
+Latanoprost/Timolol eye drops are used to lower raised pressure in the eye and to treat glaucoma.
 Glaucoma is a condition in which the pressure of fluid in the eye may be high.
 However, some people with glaucoma may have normal eye pressure.

 Glaucoma is usually caused by a build up of the fluid which flows through the eye.
 This build up occurs because the fluid drains out of your eye more slowly than it is being pumped in.
+Since new fluid continues to enter the eye, joining the fluid already there, the pressure continues to rise.
 This raised pressure may damage the back of the eye resulting in gradual loss of sight.
 Damage can progress so slowly that the person is not aware of this gradual loss of sight.
 Sometimes even normal eye pressure is associated with damage to the back of the eye.